stacksjs/ts-pkgx/docs/categories/cloud-platforms.md

-# Cloud Platforms & Services
+# Cloud Platforms

-*3 packages in this category*
+*5 packages in this category*

-Packages related to cloud platforms & services.
+Packages related to cloud platforms.

 ## Packages